-It’s a little gem that happened to be in a little side ally, right below an Airbnb apartment in Rome.
+It’s a little gem that happened to be in a side ally right below an Airbnb apartment in Rome.

-The restaurant has a steady stream of patrons enjoying dinner and usually there was quite a line, too.
-So, always make a reservation before you come over, especially on busy evenings.
+The restaurant has a steady stream of patrons enjoying dinner.
+Usually, there is quite a line, too.
+So, always make a reservation before planning your visit, especially on busy evenings.

 Even though it’s a small and hidden restaurant, it’s an easy 5 minute stroll from Trevi fountain.

-Spaghetteria L’archetto has the one of the most extensive pasta menu you can find, with many unique flavors.
+Spaghetteria L’archetto has the one of the most extensive pasta menus you can find, with many unique flavors.